 - x.
-RELATIONSHIP OF SOLIDS TO VOIDS (UNIT 3: GARFIELD ALLEY) The applicant has proposed to install divided lite one-over-one windows on the duplex structure.
-The proposed fenestration pattern consists of sets of 2 ganged windows, entry doors with single side lites, and French doors on the second story on the front facade, and single and ganged windows on the side and rear elevations.
+RELATIONSHIP OF SOLIDS TO VOIDS (UNIT 3: GARFIELD ALLEY) The applicant has proposed to install divided lite one-over-one windows and fixed windows on the duplex structure.
+The proposed fenestration pattern consists of sets of 2 ganged windows, entry doors with single side lites, narrow fixed windows on the side and rear elevation, and French doors on the second story on the rear elevation.
 Guideline 2.C.i for New Construction states that window and door openings should be incorporated into new construction with a similar proportion of wall to window space as typical with nearby historic facades.
 Windows, doors, porches, entryways, dormers, bays, and pediments shall be considered similar if they are no larger than 25% in size and vary no more than 10% in height-to-width ratio from adjacent historic facades.
 Staff finds that the proposed fenestration should be updated to be more in keeping with the Guidelines. - y.
 ARCHITECTURAL DETAILS (UNIT 3: GARFIELD ALLEY) -Guideline 4.A.i for New Construction states that new buildings should be designed to reflect their time while respecting the historic context.
 While new construction should not attempt to mirror or replicate historic features, new structures should not be so dissimilar as to distract from or diminish the historic interpretation of the district.
 Staff finds that the proposed new construction should incorporate architectural details that are respectful of the historic context and are consistent with the Guidelines. - z.
-FRONT PORCH (UNIT 3: GARFIELD ALLEY) The applicant has proposed to construct a double-height front porch on the duplex structure.
-The proposed front porch features square columns, a second-floor porch handrailing, and decorative gable detailing.
+FRONT PORCH (UNIT 3: GARFIELD ALLEY) The applicant has proposed to construct two 1-story front porches with front gable roofs, hollow columns, and a front-facing entry on the west unit and a side-facing entry on the east unit.
 Guideline 8.D.ii for New Construction states that medium-density and multifamily new construction should utilize traditional front porch depths and forms to establish a pedestrian scale along the street frontage.
 Porch designs should be similar in dimension and form as those found on historic buildings within the established context area.
-Staff finds that the applicant should reference nearby porches in the porch design, that the proposed columns should be a maximum of 6"x6" in width and feature a traditional cap and base and chamfered corners, and that the applicant should submit details for the proposed columns and railing.
+Staff finds that the proposed columns should be a maximum of 6"x6" in width and feature a traditional cap and base and chamfered corners.